DeanLemans/deanlemans.github.io/_tabs/about.md

 icon: fas fa-info-circle
 order: 1
 ---
->A more extinsive list about me is/will be available at dean lemans post
+>A more extensive list about me is available at [dean lemans](https://deanlemans.github.io/posts/Dean-Lemans/) post {: .prompt-tip }
 # Hello, I am Dean and I'm an aspiring game developer! 👋